Morikoi/asteroid-blaster/docs/topics/index.md

 # Introduction

-Observability covers a variety of topics, from metrics, tra
+Observability covers a variety of topics, from metrics, traces, logs and profiling to collections/specs,